sduplan/bojler/index.md

 layout:                     default

 title:                      bojler
-description:                Bojler is merely a guideline for writing HTML code
+description:                Bojler is boilerplate and guideline for writing HTML code
                             that will render correctly across each of the most popular email clients.
 keywords:                   boilerplate, grid, email css, email,
                             email boilerplate, email campaigns, email template, bojler, slicejack